2020 Hunting season dates

 Every year, MassWildlife stocks about 40,000 ring-necked pheasants statewide.
-These birds stocked on public and private lands that are open to hunting.
-Pheasants are paid for entirely by revenue from license fees.
+These birds are stocked on public and private lands that are open to hunting.

 Hunting hours begin at sunrise and end at sunset on Wildlife Management Areas (WMA's) stocked with pheasant or quail, otherwise hunting hours begin ½ hour before sunrise and end ½ hour after sunset.

 Required licenses and permits

 To hunt pheasant in Massachusetts you must have certain licenses and permits, which you can buy through MassFishHunt.

 If you hunt on a licensed commercial shooting preserve, you need a resident or non-resident license, or a 1-day license for commercial shooting preserves.

 - 6 per season

 - All Wildlife Management Zones